MushroomObserver/mushroom-observer/MACOSX_NOTES.md

 ```sh
 brew install git mysql exiftool libjpeg shared-mime-info openssl imagemagick findutils
 ```

 ### Install bash
-If you haven't done so already, install a more recent version of `bash` and set it as the default.
+If you haven't done so already, install a recent version of `bash` and set it as the default shell.
 You can find your installed version like this:
 ```sh
 bash --version
 ```
-Apple only includes `Bash` 3.2 from 2007 in all versions of Mac OS X even now, because `Bash` > 4.0 uses GPLv3, and they don't want to support that license.
+Apple includes only `Bash` 3.2 from 2007 in all versions of Mac OS X even now, because `Bash` > 4.0 uses GPLv3, and they don't want to support that license.
 MO's scripts use syntax that requires `Bash` >= 4.0.
 Description of the script error that occurs if you aren't running newer `Bash`: